netscaler/netscaler-xds-adaptor/docs/istio-integration/features.md

 ## [Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/)

-Using virtual service, you can define a set of traffic routing rules to apply when a host is addressed.
+Using the virtual service, you can define a set of traffic routing rules to apply when a host is addressed.
 The following table describes the virtual service configuration settings supported by Citrix ADC with Istio.

 | Field                       | xDS-adaptor version | Citrix ADC Version |
 |-----------------------------|---------------|---------------------------|